-The Program utilizes information made available by the RMI concerning independent third-party audits of smelters and refiners.
+The Program utilizes information made available by the RMI concerning independent third-party audits of SORs.

 Report Annually on Supply Chain Due Diligence

 Each year, the Company files a Form SD and a Conflict Minerals Report.
 The Form SD and the Conflict Minerals Report are made available on HEICO's website.